linanqiu/linans-dirty-secret/readme.md

 There is totally no secret here.
-Even if there was, I must have deleted it.
+Even if there was one, I would have deleted it.